Undergraduate Network

 With your Institutional membership, all faculty, staff, and leadership who work with undergraduate public health education can access our resources and events.
 Your institution gains visibility, connections, and presence at the premier organization serving undergraduate public health education.

-Joining the Undergraduate Network for Academic Public Health grants you access to peers across (XX) institutions (nationally/globally) to spark the conversations and activities that will move academic public health forward.
+Joining the Undergraduate Network for Academic Public Health grants you access to peers across over 100 institutions to spark the conversations and activities that will move academic public health forward.
 Specifically, your benefits include:

 Innovate